CarlCrossbones/CRUD-User-Application/README.md

 Once Spring is started, you may run [smoke tests](#smoke-tests) to demonstrate the service, or navigate to `localhost:8080/user` to begin running your own tests.
 Please reference [api-spec.yaml](/docs/api-spec.yaml) for more information.

 ### Smoke Tests
+Preset Postman tests have been set up in [Smoke Tests](/smoke-tests/CRUD%20User%20Application%20Smoke%20Tests.postman_collection.json).
+To use this collection, open Postman, or the VSCode Postman extension and import the collection.
+You can then run the tests as needed.
+There is no set order.
+Therefore, if you want to test deleting a user, you would first have to test creating a user, etc.

 ## Development Log
+- 0.0.6 Create Postman Preset Smoke Test File
 - 0.0.5 Added integration/unit tests for Create & Read Endpoints
 - 0.0.4 Documented Test Integration
 - 0.0.3 Initialized Docker Containerization